eyanez111/mirrormaker/README.md

 3. create a secret from the internal CLUSTERNAME-ca-cert in target

 You should/could use the example files I have in this same tutorial.
+**
+NOTE: you do not need to create a user.
+I do not use a user only authentication via TLS and I do steps 1 & 3.
+My connections works and is fully encrypted and secure between my two clusters!**

 ## Once I have all the users and secrets in both clusters